The Spotless Class Action is ongoing, and trial is set to commence on 29 June 2020 before Justice Murphy.

-The Court made orders requiring group members to register their claims by 4:00pm (AEDT) on 28 January 2019.
+The Court has previously made orders requiring group members to register their claims by 4:00pm (AEDT) on 28 January 2019, prior to mediation.

 What is the Spotless Class Action about?